teoh5128/intel-sd-training/readme.md

   </details>

-<details><summary> DC Synthesis Flow </summary>
+<details open><summary> DC Synthesis Flow </summary>

 ## **DC Synthesis Flow**
 ![DC Synthesis Flow](https://user-images.githubusercontent.com/62828746/208424605-590f8d17-f5e9-4b98-9db3-3ed2caab180e.jpg)
-* Synthesis is a process of converting RTL into a technology specific Gate level netlist which includes nets, sequential cells, combinational cells and their connectivity.
+* Synthesis is a **process of converting RTL into a technology specific Gate level netlist** which includes nets, sequential cells, combinational cells and their connectivity.
 + There are 2 types of synthesis:
   * **Logical synthesis:** convert RDT to Gate level netlist.
 Includes gate mapping and optimization (timing/area/power) steps.
   * **Physical synthesis:** transform Gate level netlist to a layout that can be implemented on silicon.
 Includes floorplanning, placement, routing, clock tree synthesis and multiple different steps of local and global optimizations.